How does compound interest work?

 What is compound interest, and why bother with it?
 Even though it might appear that investing $1 right now is silly, even that small compound interest investment is powerful and suddenly that $1 is worth a whole lot more.

 It might seem easier to make a larger, riskier decision right off the bat, but in truth, compound interest is perhaps the most powerful tool in your investment arsenal.
 Albert Einstein once called it the most important invention in all of human history.
 So why do so few of us take advantage?
 Most people simply don’t take the time to fully understand the concept.

 As you can see in the video, with each round you play, the number gets remarkably bigger:

-So the power of compound interest can make a huge difference in your investments, whether in savings, bonds, or stocks.
+Tony’s golf analogy shows that compound interest can make a huge difference in your investments, whether in savings, bonds or stocks.

-Other compelling advice to save early comes from financial experts like Burton Malkiel – he created the idea of index funds.
-His story of two brothers investing is another great example of a money machine in action.
+Another compelling example comes from financial expert Burton Malkiel, who created the idea of index funds.
+His story of two brothers investing is another great example of how to make a money machine.

 Take two brothers, we’ll call them William and James.
 Both are 65 years old.
 Based on the information below, which brother has more money in his account at the age of retirement when they compare their returns?
 William, who invested for 20 years, or James, who invested for 25?
 Click below to find out.

 Curious to learn more about smart investing and gaining your financial freedom?
 Check out how to plan your financial future and smart ways to plan for retirement.
-Harness the power of compounding and see just where $1 can take you.
+Harness the power of compound interest and see just where $1 can take you.

 Want to discover more investing secrets from the smartest minds in finance today?

-Get all the details in Tony Robbins’ Unshakeable: Your Financial Freedom Playbook, the bestseller that covers how to compound wealth, make smart investing decisions and master your personal finances today.
+Get all the details in Tony Robbins’ Unshakeable audio.
+Unlock secrets on how to compound wealth, make smart investing decisions and master your personal finances today.